Hussain-memon06/Satellite_Trajectory_Analysis_tool_with_GUI/README.md

 # Satellite Trajectory Analysis Tool 🛰️

+This project implements a Satellite Trajectory Analysis Tool, developed as part of the "Python for Aerospace" course by Angelina Tsuboi.

 A graphical user interface (GUI) built with `Tkinter`, `Matplotlib`, and `PyAstronomy` to visualize and analyze satellite trajectories in Earth's orbit.
 This tool allows users to interactively manipulate orbital parameters, plot satellite paths, and download trajectory data in CSV format.

 ## Features